fourstix/MCard1802Terminal/README.md

    * P1-1 and P1-30 GND should be connected to ground.
    * P1-13 and P1-14 (RUN and VDD) should be connected together.
    * P1-10 and P1-11 (/WE and /MWR) should be connected togther.

 * Connect the Aduino Serial pins to the 1802 Membership Card Serial pins.
    * Connect Arduino Pin 8 (RX) to Q P1-12 on the Membership Card
-   * Connect Arduino Pin 9 (TX) to /EF3 P1-27 on the Membership Card.
+   * Connect Arduino Pin 9 (TX) to /EF3 P1-26 on the Membership Card.
    * Connect Arduino GND to Gnd, P1-1 or P1-30, on the Membership Card
    * If desired, conect Arduino +5V to VDD P1-14.
 (Use external power to Arduino for reliable operation.)

 * Install the AltSoftSerial library using the Arduino Library Manager
    * In the Menu of the Arduino IDE, go to Tools > Manage Libraries...
    * In the Library Manager window, type in "AltSoftSerial"
    * In the listing for "AltSoftSerial by Paul Stoffregen", click on the Install button.

 * Load the code to Arduino from your computer using the USB cable.
    * Download and open the MCard1802Terminal.ino file in the Arduino IDE
    * Connect the Arduino to your computer with the USB cable
    * Select the proper board and port for your Arduino
    * Click on the Upload button to compile and run the code on your Arduino

 * Open the Serial Monitor
    * In the Arduino IDE select Tools > Serial Monitor (or use hotkey Ctrl-Shift-M)
    * Set the Baud rate to 9600
    * Set the Line Ending to "Carriage return"
-   * You should see the Terminal Menu followed by the Monitor programs initial response.
+   * You should see the Terminal Menu followed by the Monitor program's initial response.
    * If needed, press enter to send a blank line with a Carriage return
    * If no response, disconnect Run P1-13 from VDD P1-14, briefly, then reconnect and try again.